CAEP Accreditation

 pending

-mailboxCall for Comments - The Department of Education at Montana State University—Bozeman is hosting an accreditation visit by the Council for the Accreditation of Educator Preparation (CAEP) on September 23, 2023.
-Programs under review are the undergraduate Teacher Education Program, the graduate Master of Arts in Teaching, the graduate Master of Education in Educational Leadership/Principal Preparation and the graduate Superintendent Certificate.
-Interested parties are invited to submit third-party comments to the CAEP evaluation team on or before August 12, 2023.
-Laudatory, critical, and merely observational comments are all welcome.
+mailboxCall for Comments - The Department of Education at Montana State University—Bozeman hosted an accreditation visit by the Council for the Accreditation of Educator Preparation (CAEP) on September 23, 2023.
+Programs under review were the undergraduate Teacher Education Program, the graduate Master of Arts in Teaching, the graduate Master of Education in Educational Leadership/Principal Preparation and the graduate Superintendent Certificate.
+Interested parties were invited to submit third-party comments to the CAEP evaluation team on or before August 12, 2023.
+Laudatory, critical, and merely observational comments were all welcome.
 Details at this link.

 Mean